 The scope of animal issues is large, so we want to focus our initial research on a narrower issue where we can produce high-quality research.
 We’ve decided that initial focus will be on animals farmed for food, because our co-founders have significant expertise in this area and the movement against animal farming is eager to incorporate new research results into its strategy.

-There are over 100 billion animals on farms right now, and the overwhelming majority of them — 99% in the US and likely around 95% globally — are crowded in operations informally referred to as “factory farms.”
+As mentioned earlier, there are over 100 billion animals on farms right now, and the overwhelming majority of them — 99% in the US and likely over 90% globally — are crowded in operations informally referred to as “factory farms.”

 The intensive confinement of these animals leads them to boredom, frustration, depression, which commonly lead them to inflict physical harm on themselves and one another.
 Their crowded conditions also typically lead to significant physical health problems, and many of these animals endure painful deaths on account of health complications caused by their breeding or environment, and the other animals in the farm are exposed to their suffering and death.
 Chickens raised to be eaten, who are bred to grow to obesity in their infancy, often develop organic and skeletal abnormalities from being crushed by their own weight.
 Some animals are also debeaked, castrated, or mutilated in other ways without anesthesia.
 Before their own slaughter, most farmed animals witness other animals struggling and dying around them.
 The stunning methods used to knock some animals unconscious before slaughter fail regularly and are often inadequate in the first place.
 Errors on industrial slaughter lines result in atrocities such as nearly one million birds being boiled alive every year.
 Nearly all fish die by being painfully suffocated and crushed by other fish in nets that pull them out of the water.